DI-LEO-GIUSEPPE-GABRIELE/s00004924_final-assignment-back-end-programming/README.md

 # BlueSky Airline – Backend Server

 This is the backend server for the "BlueSky Airline" management system.
-It provides a RESTful API and GraphQL structure for managing users, flights, reservations, airports and aircraft.
+It provides a RESTful API and GraphQL structure for managing users, aircraft, airports, compartments, flights and reservations.
 The system is built with Spring Boot and Maven.
 The application implements a Test Driven Development (TDD) approach to ensure quality and robustness.

 ## Project Overview